This video introduces modelling – probably the most important skill in NLP.

 “How do you know?”

-The approach lets us identify the triggers and anchors that give us the keys to encouraging or discouraging specific behaviours.
+The approach lets us identify the triggers and anchors that give us keys to encourage or discourage specific behaviours.

 - Make some small changes to the strategy so that you get a more useful result.
 For example, if we want to explore eating more healthily, we may have a trigger that when we see a chocolate trifle that we’re drawn to eat it.
 We want to change the result of the trigger and, for example, drink a glass of water instead.

 - Future pace.
-Imagine that some time in the future when we see a trifle in the future we hesitate, smile and then drink a glass of water.
+Imagine that some time in the future when we see a trifle, we hesitate, smile and then drink a glass of water.